MarieAugerMethe/GISinR/README.md

   Lidgard DC, Bowen WD, Jonsen ID, Iverson SJ (2014) Predator-borne acoustic transceivers and GPS tracking reveal spatial and temporal patterns of encounters with acoustically-tagged fish in the open ocean.
 Mar Ecol Prog Ser 501:157-168.
   These are tracks associated with the OTN Canada Sable Island Grey Seal Bioprobes project (http://members.oceantrack.org/data/discovery/SGS.htm).
 Please contact authors for more information or for any other use of the data.

+Notes:

-* Note that I have removed and changed some of the information from these datasets, just to create good examples for teaching purposes.
+- Note that I have removed and changed some of the information from these datasets, just to create good examples for teaching purposes.

-* Note that these datasets are posted online along these tutorials for educational purposes only and not for research.
-Go to the Ocean Tracking Network webpage (http://oceantrackingnetwork.org/) for more information.
+- Note that these datasets are posted online along these tutorials for educational purposes only and not for research.

+- Go to the Ocean Tracking Network webpage (http://oceantrackingnetwork.org/) for more information.
 You can get some of the datasets in their untampered version on the OTN website.